29 Examples of Top SaaS Companies [2026]

 Revenue and Growth

-Workday has recorded strong revenue growth in recent years, with revenues topping $6.22 billion in 2023.
+Workday has recorded strong revenue growth in recent years, with revenues topping $8.4 billion in fiscal year 2025.

 Target Customer: B2B